PhiniteLab/system-dynamic-library/README.md

  - obtaining time response characteristics of the system
  - creating solver design to be implemented on embedded systems

-Which kinds of projects can utilize the basis of this codes?
+Which kinds of projects you can utilize the basis of this codes?

  - Engine design (physic motors)
  - VR/AR application